d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-gluon.md

-# Gluon Implementation for Multi-GPU Computation
+# Concise Implementation of Multi-GPU Computation

 In Gluon, we can conveniently use data parallelism to perform multi-GPU computation.
 For example, we do not need to implement the helper function to synchronize data among multiple GPUs, as described in the[“Multi-GPU Computation”](multiple-gpus.md) section, ourselves.